Mathematical Cranks

 Mathematical Cranks is a book on pseudomathematics and the cranks who create it, written by Underwood Dudley.
 It was published by the Mathematical Association of America in their MAA Spectrum book series in 1992 (ISBN 0-88385-507-0).

 Topics

 Previously, Augustus De Morgan wrote in A Budget of Paradoxes about cranks in multiple subjects, and Dudley wrote a book about angle trisection.
-However, this is the first book to focus on mathematical crankery as a whole.
+However, this book is the first to focus on mathematical crankery as a whole.

 The book consists of 57 essays, loosely organized by the most common topics in mathematics for cranks to focus their attention on.
 The "top ten" of these topics, as listed by reviewer Ian Stewart, are, in order: